JohnTrecker/tic-tac-toe/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the coding challenge.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the game UI.